 Communitas Receives Bell Let’s Talk Grant

 When you’re living with mental health challenges, it’s important to find people who understand and support you.
-Thanks to a grant from Bell Let’s Talk, Communitas is pleased to offer two supports to people in Abbotsford, Chilliwack, and Mission that can help them on the journey towards mental wellness.
+Thanks to a $20,000 grant from the Bell Let’s Talk Community Fund, Communitas is pleased to expand two supports to people in Abbotsford, Chilliwack, and Mission that can help them on the journey towards mental wellness.

 Peer Support and the Wellness Recovery Action Plan (WRAP®) are two services that Communitas has offered for years.
 Normally, these services are accessed through a referral from a mental health care provider.
-Communitas has dedicated the funds of the Bell grant to making these services available to people who may need them but who are not under the care of a mental health provider.
+Using the Bell Let’s Talk Community Fund grant, Communitas is making these services available to people who may need them but who are not under the care of a mental health provider.

 We’ve seen the valuable support that Peer Support and WRAP can have in people’s lives and we were hopeful that we could make these services more broadly available to the community.
 With the help from Bell Let’s Talk, this hope has become a certainty. – Karyn Santiago, Communitas CEO